Multi-Metric Adaptive Experimental Design Under a Fixed Budget with Validation: A Sequential Halving Algorithm for M3AB

 where $\rvx_{a,i, k}$ is the random reward of metric $i$ and treatment $a$ for the $k$-th pull.
-Then, a minimum over metrics is taken to estimate the $z$ value for the bottleneck metric $\min_i z_{a,i}$, and half of the treatments with smaller $\min_i \hat{z}_{a,i}$ will be eliminated (Line 9).
-Next, we illustrate the sampling rule.
+Take a minimum over metrics to estimate the $z$ value for the bottleneck metric $\min_i z_{a,i}$, and half of the treatments with smaller $\min_i \hat{z}_{a,i}$ will be eliminated (Line 9).

 \textbf{Variance Equalization.} The principle of sampling rules in \texttt{BAI} is to equalize the variance of the estimate used in elimination.
 Other rules, such as Neyman allocation~\citep{neyman1992allocation}, have also been studied, and we discuss and compare them with our approach in Sec.~\ref{sec:appendix-neyman} of the appendix.
 If two eliminated arms have the same estimate, the probability that either is the best arm would be the same.
-In classic \texttt{MAB} with single metric and homogeneous unit variance, the vanilla \texttt{SH} samples each active arm the same number of times $N_s$.
+In classic \texttt{MAB} with a single metric and homogeneous unit variance, the vanilla \texttt{SH} samples each active arm the same number of times $N_s$.
 Then, the empirical mean estimate $\hat{\mu}_s(a)$, which is used in elimination, will have the same variance for all arms, i.e., $\mathrm{Var}(\hat{\mu}_s(a)) = 1 / N_s$.
 If heterogeneous variances are considered~\citep{lalitha23variance}, uniform exploration no longer equalizes the variance of the empirical mean.
 Variance-based sampling is used to equalize the variance of the empirical mean estimator $\mathrm{Var}(\hat{\mu}_s(a))$, which samples each arm $N_s(a)$ times in proportion to their reward variance $\sigma_a^2$, i.e., $N_s(a) \varpropto \sigma_a^2$.
 Our problem is both multi-metric and uses the $z$ value instead of the reward means for elimination, so we follow the principle to design the relative-variance-based sampling to handle both challenges.

 \textbf{Sampling Rule in Single-Metric Model.} We first consider $M=1$ and omit the index $i$ for metrics.
 Since the estimate we use for treatment elimination is the $z$ values, we analyze the variance of $\hat{z}_s(a)$: